mobility service dogs in Florida

 It depends on the type of assistance dog a client needs.
 If you are not looking specifically for a Mobility Assistance Dog, Genesis will typically, suggest people research Canine Companions for Independence, Southeastern Guide Dogs, Assistance Dogs International, and K9s for warriors.
 Genesis Assistance Dogs, Inc. ONLY provides Mobility Assistance Dogs.
-If you’re not a candidate for a mobility service dog, we encourage you to do your own research and read reviews before contacting an organization that is set up to fit your needs.
+If you’re not a candidate for a mobility service dog, we encourage you to do your own research and read reviews before contacting a service dog organization that is set up to fit your needs.
 It can can take months or longer to complete the process, so be sure to ask about timelines and expectations as you apply.

 Different organizations will take different amounts of time to match a client with a service dog.
-Most reputable service dog organizations have a wait list of 2-5 years for service dogs.
+Most reputable service dog organizations in Florida have a wait list of 2-5 years for service dogs.
 A client may be matched earlier or later than the date provided to them by the organization.

 Genesis Assistance Dogs, Inc. and most other non-profit organizations place our dogs at no charge to the client.
 You are encouraged to explore other organizations to see how they handle placement fees, etc.